 The Schwinn front suspension fork and Promax alloy linear pull brakes absorb shock and give you plenty of stopping power for a less bumpy and safer ride.

 This Schwinn model comes with 28-inch or 700C wheel sizes that provide versatility on various terrains.
 The 21-speed drivetrain and Shimano rear derailleur make it possible to easily and safely tackle steep hills and rough terrain.

 Swept back handlebars with cushioned grips keep you in an upright position and give you a firm hold on your bike.
 The rear cargo rack and kickstand are there to help you out as you shop around town.

 The Schwinn Discover offers models for men and women, but very short riders have reported that this bike does not provide a comfortable fit without significant adjustments.

-The Schwinn Wayfarer has a sturdy steel frame and 700C alloy wheels to give you a comfortable and steady ride on various terrain types.
+The Schwinn Wayfarer has a sturdy steel frame and 700C alloy rims to give you a comfortable and steady ride on various terrain types.

 The 16-inch step over and 18-inch step through make it easy to get on and off your bicycle.
 This feature is especially convenient if you do a lot of stop and go driving that requires frequent mounts and dismounts.